-Part of the science of physics is the measurement of the motion of objects.
+A big part of the science of physics involves measuring the motion of objects, from a ball to a steam train.
 This includes plotting an object's position, velocity, acceleration and other relevant data.
 The graphical representation of one form of motion can lead to the graphs of the other forms of motion.
-For instance, the velocity-time graph is said to be derived from the position-time graph.
-Similarly, the acceleration-time graph is said to be derived from the velocity-time graph.
-The various graphical representations of motion are related through the slopes of each graph.
+For instance, the velocity-time graph is derived from the position-time graph.
+Similarly, the acceleration-time graph is derived from the velocity-time graph.
+The slopes of each graph relate to the various graphical representations of motion.

 The Position-Time Graph

-The position-time graph is used in physics to describe the motion of an object over a period of time.
-Time, in seconds, is conventionally plotted on the x-axis and the position of the object, measured in meters, is plotted along the y-axis.
+The position-time graph describes the motion of an object over a period of time.
+Time in seconds is conventionally plotted on the x-axis and the position of the object in meters is plotted along the y-axis.
 The slope of the position-time graph reveals important information about the velocity of the object.

 Slope of the Position-Time Graph

 The slope of a position-time graph reveals the type of velocity an object undergoes during its motion.
-If the slope of a position-time graph is constant, this indicates a velocity that is constant.
-A position-time graph with a varying slope indicates a changing velocity.
+A constant slope of a position-time graph indicates a constant velocity.
+A varying slope of a position-time graph indicates a changing velocity.
 The direction of the slope of the position-time graph indicates the sign of the velocity.
-For example, if the slope of a position-time graph slopes downward, from left to right, the velocity is negative.
+For example, if it slopes downward, from left to right, the velocity is negative.

 The Velocity-Time Graph

 The velocity-time graph of an object reveals the speed at which an object is moving at a given time and whether it is slowing down or speeding up.
-Time, in seconds, is usually plotted on the x-axis while the velocity, in meters per second, is usually plotted along the y-axis.
-Objects moving at a constant rate have a velocity-time graph that is a straight line.
+Time in seconds is usually plotted on the x-axis while the velocity in meters per second is usually plotted along the y-axis.
+Objects moving at a constant rate have a straight-line velocity-time graph.
 Objects moving at variable speeds have sloping, linear velocity graphs.